 the 5 strings are close together on a fingerboard similar in width to that of a 4 string

 instrument.
 Its great for jazz and rock gigs.

 Gliga brand Left Handed Violin.
 The Gliga company has been very responsive to the needs

-of left handed musicians, and find their quality by be uniformly high.
+of left handed musicians, and I find their quality to be uniformly high.

 My shoulder rests of choice are Forte Primo by Willy Wolf, made in Holland.
 They are

 sturdy, comfortable, and very adjustable.
 The most comfortable shoulder rest I ever owned

 was a Resonans which I bent into a shape that fitted by body perfectly.
 I'd play a few days,

 bend it a little, play a few more days, bend it some more, until it finally fit perfectly.

 However, the padded fabric top began to wear out.
 I patched it as well as I could, but it